Giesecke+Devrient: Suspension of business with Zimbabwe

+Expansion of business activities and restructuring

 In January 2015, G+D founded Veridos GmbH in Berlin as a cooperation with Bundesdruckerei, with G+D holding 60%.
 This company is offering secure identification products for governments, such as ID cards, passports, and automated border control systems.
+In the same year, G+D closed its banknote printing facility in Munich, increasing printing capacities at its Leipzig site.
+Additionally, the company relocated its chip card personalisation operations to Neustadt near Coburg.

 In 2017, Giesecke+Devrient joined the Verimi identification platform, which together with more than a dozen well-known German and foreign companies, offers a portal for the protection of digital identity and personal data.
 G+D has held a 10% stake in Verimi since January 2018.

-In April 2018, the previous Giesecke & Devrient GmbH (G&D) was renamed to Giesecke+Devrient GmbH (G+D) as the mother company.
-The previous business units were spun off as separate fully owned daughter companies as follows: